 - PFI and similar arrangements have been considered to have an implied finance lease within the agreement.
-In reassessing the leases the Council has estimated the implied interest rate within the leases in order to calculate interest and principal payments.
-In addition all PFI models (excluding the NET PFI) include an estimated Retail Price Index (RPI) increase on the unitary charge.
-Should RPI be higher than currently estimated by 0.5% this would increase the following years unitary payment by circa £0.090m that financial year.
-This would then increase the base position for subsequent years RPI adjustments. - The Council's internal valuers within Strategic Assets and Property Management section issued a valuation report and certificate for valuations at 31 March 2020 in respect of Investment Properties, PPE operational valuations, PPE surplus valuations and Assets Held for Sale.
-At the time of publication of the report the valuers were unable to fully estimate the level of change expected in the next financial year.
+In reassessing the leases, the Council has estimated the implied interest rate within the leases in order to calculate interest and principal payments.
+In addition, all PFI models (excluding the NET PFI) include an estimated Retail Price Index (RPI) increase on the unitary charge.
+Should RPI be higher than currently estimated by 0.5% this would increase the following years unitary payment by circa £0.070m that financial year.
+This would then increase the base position for subsequent years RPI adjustments. - The Council's internal valuers within the Strategic Assets and Property Management section issued a valuation report and certificate for valuations at 31 March 2021 in respect of Investment Properties, PPE operational valuations, PPE surplus valuations and Assets Held for Sale.